FrenchGithubUser/Hatt/README.md

 - Parallel searching on many websites, all at the same time
 - Custom website lists to search on
 - Search on websites which require an account
-- Quickly filter results with a double search
+- Quickly filter results with a double search and different sorting methods
 - Big and ever growing list of supported websites
 - Multiple languages support
 - Clean and intuitive interface